sealtrowitz/foundry-godbound/README.md

 ## Dependencies

-The following modules are recommended
+The following module is recommended, though not required:
 * PDFoundry

+When you are uploading your Godbound PDFs to PDFoundry journal entries, make sure to use the PDF codes CORE (for the core book) and LEXICON (for Lexicon of the Throne).

 ## TODO

-The following features are not mechanically supported by this module at this time; you'll need to handle those out of band:
+The following features are not mechanically supported by this system at this time:
 * Strifes
 * Low Magic
+* Damage Automation